Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 As a special case, particularly small creatures, such as faeries, are said to take up 0 tiles.
 This means:

 - They may occupy and pass through tiles that contain other creatures and vice versa.
 - Their zone of control is limited to the tile that they are in.
-If their zone of control is extended, such as by the reach arms affix, the final radius is 5 feet smaller than usual.
+If their zone of control is extended, such as by the reach arms affix, the final radius is 1 tile smaller than usual.
 - They can only Grapple or Shove creatures that are one tile in size.

 ## Forced Movement